28 Legit Ways to Get Free Money with Little to No Effort

 How to Avoid Free Money Scams

-Here are few things to look out for to make sure you aren’t falling for any free money scams:
+Here are few things to look out for to make sure you aren’t falling for scams offering free cash:

-- Any legitimate free money opportunity will not ask you to pay any up front fees.
+- Any legitimate free money opportunity will not ask you to pay upfront fees.

 - Be careful with sharing your personal information.
-Don’t give your SSN to just anyone.
+Don’t give your Social Security number to just anyone.

-- If you are looking for government assistance, make sure the sites you are visiting end in .gov, .edu, or the like.
+- If you’re looking for government assistance, make sure the sites you’re visiting are trustworthy sources such as .gov and .edu domains.

-- If it sounds too good to be true, it is.
-Even the companies with signup bonuses are very transparent about the fact that the bonuses are meant to attract new users.
+- If it sounds too good to be true, it probably is.
+Even the companies with sign-up bonuses are very transparent that the bonuses are meant to attract new users.